lruepke/HTF_lecture/Summer2025/source/lectures/L03/Exercise_disks.rst

 * Post-process the results to compute the permeability and visualize the flow field

-You can download an example case from here: :download:`here <cases/RandomDisks.zip>`
+You can download an example case from here: :download:`here <cases/RandomDisks.zip>`.
+The scripts to generate the model input at in `geometry` and `python` directories.

 .. admonition:: Exercise